 Disney stories, princesses and fairy-tale ideals played a large role in Dee Dee and Gypsy’s lives.
 Gypsy’s love for princess outfits, including the long, curly blonde Cinderella wig seen throughout The Act, added to the perception that she “had the mind of a child of 7,” as Dee Dee claimed, according to the BuzzFeed story.

 In the show, princess outfits and other fantastical costumes appear frequently, serving as symbols for Gypsy’s captivity, desire for freedom and the blending of her reality and fantasy worlds.
 Gypsy frequently wears wears a Cinderella costume, and is wearing it the first time she meets Nick Godejohn, her mother’s eventual killer, in person at a movie theater.
 Their relationship mostly carries out online, where Gypsy dons princess-type wigs as part of her boyfriend’s BDSM fantasies.
 The BuzzFeed report on the case notes that the couple had specific BDSM roles and names, including one in which Gypsy dressed up as DC Comics character Harley Quinn, which is also depicted in the show.

-The show portrays the discovery of Dee Dee’s body much like it was actually discovered, though as of the fifth episode, the murder itself has not been depicted.
+The show portrays the discovery of Dee Dee’s body much like it was actually discovered.
 In the first episode, Mel tries to break into Dee Dee and Gypsy’s house to see if she can get some answers following a suspicious social media post.
-In real life, another neighbor, David Blanchard (no relation), climbed in through a window to find out what had transpired.
+In real life, another neighbor, David Blanchard, climbed in through a window to find out what had transpired.